 Identification information and materials

-You must be at least 18 years old to apply for a refrigeration license.
+You must be 18 years old to apply for a refrigeration license.
 Submit the following with your license application:

 - Social security number